rlepigre/subml/all_libs.typ

 include "stream_filter.typ"
-(* ordinal (an inductive type that converges slowly) with two additions *) include "ordinal.typ" include "lambda.typ" include "simply.typ"
+(* ordinal (an inductive type that converges slowly) with two additions *) include "ordinal.typ"
+(* parametricity in use for an implementation of lambda calculus using HOAS *) include "lambda.typ" include "simply.typ"